mysteriouspants/ArgumentParser/README.md

 New in this version is the ability to have more than one value per time an argument is invoked.
 You define the number of arguments per invocation as a range, minimum to maximum.

-    FSArgumentSignature * files =
+    XPMArgumentSignature * files =
-        [FSArgumentSignature argumentSignatureWithFormat:@"[-f --files]={1,5}"];
+        [XPMArgumentSignature argumentSignatureWithFormat:@"[-f --files]={1,5}"];

 And boom, you can specify between one and five files per time you use the `-f` flag.
 You might think that this could be a little awkward if you have a flag group with two flags that take multiple arguments.
 Well, it isn't.
-FSArgumentParser understands "value barriers," which segregate between lists of values.
+XPMArgumentParser understands "value barriers," which segregate between lists of values.
 A value barrier is either two dashes (`--`), or any other kind of argument invocation.
 So, given the following:

-    FSArgumentSignature
+    XPMArgumentSignature
-      *inFiles = [FSArgumentSignature argumentSignatureWithFormat:@"[-f --input-files]={1,5}"],
+      *inFiles = [XPMArgumentSignature argumentSignatureWithFormat:@"[-f --input-files]={1,5}"],
-      *outputFiles = [FSArgumentSignature argumentSignatureWithFormat:@"[-o --output-files]={1,5}"];
+      *outputFiles = [XPMArgumentSignature argumentSignatureWithFormat:@"[-o --output-files]={1,5}"];

     // on the command line: